 What is ThinLine?

-ThinLine is a thin, shock absorbing non slip breathable foam.
-It will improve equine comfort to such a degree thoroughbreds will “settle” and become more relaxed, we offer a money back guarantee to this promise.
+ThinLine is a thin, shock-absorbing non-slip breathable foam.
+It will improve equine comfort to such a degree thoroughbreds will “settle” and become more relaxed, we offer a money-back guarantee to this promise.

 Where is the ThinLine?

-Saddle fitting solutions are easy and with ThinLine saddle fit inserts you will double your results by saddle fitting with the best therapeutic materials.
+Thoroughbred horse saddle fitting solutions are easy and with ThinLine saddle fit inserts you will double your results by saddle fitting with the best therapeutic materials.

 - High Withers: Add Front shims to any pad.